Betches: Business

-A website named Digital America, states that "Betches are proud to be the girls that everyone hates because they view it as a reflection of their superiority" and that Betches strive to dominate the social structures set forth today through their use of beauty, wealth, popularity, and their lack of compassion for others.
+A website named Digital America states that "Betches are proud to be the girls that everyone hates because they view it as a reflection of their superiority" and that Betches strive to dominate the social structures set forth today through their use of beauty, wealth, popularity, and their lack of compassion for others.

 The women partnered with smaller jewelry and fashion companies to get their name out, but these attempts did not lead to the results the women strived for.
 Bumble purchased a package of Instagram advertisements and sponsored the Betches' second book's launch party.
 Most recently, Betches partnered with e-commerce site JustFab to launch a subscription-based clothing line.

 Forbes has estimated that in 2017, their 3rd year of earning profit, the women behind Betches earned more than $5 million in revenue, 75% of which came from brand partnerships.
-The women own the company fully, as they have not sought investors.
+The women own the company fully, as they have not sought out investors.